armandsim/armandsim.github.io/_pages/about.md

 **National Pride or Personal Gain?
 Experimental Evidence on Framing the Energy Transition in Indonesia** with Paramita Mohammad, Elghafiky Bimardhika, and Agnes Patricia.
 *Status: In the field*

-**Digital Health and Service Delivery in Indonesia** with Bintang Putri and Mikail Hasan.
+**Digital Health and Service Delivery in Indonesia** with Yurdhina Meilissa, Bintang Putri, Mikail Hasan, and Muhammad Anugrah Saputra.
-*Status: In the field*
+*Status: Draft coming soon*

 **Financial Transmission, Climate Change, and Human Capital Investment: Evidence from Bank-Level Loan Data in Indonesia** with Indra Tembulaka